ronaldbosma/blog/content/blog/handling-technical-ids-in-gherkin-with-specflow.md

 date: 2020-06-27T00:00:00+02:00
 image: "images/handling-technical-ids-in-gherkin-with-specflow.jpg"
 tags: [ "Gherkin", "SpecFlow", "Specification by Example", "ATDD", "BDD", "Test Automation", "Cleaner Code" ]
 summary: "Gherkin scenarios in Specification by Example are used to describe the functional requirements of your software.
-They should be readable for the team and also for the business people that use the software.
+They should be readable for the team and also for the business that uses the software.
 Technical id's don't have a place here.
 So what to do when your code requires a technical id?"
 draft: true
 ---

 When you use Specification by Example with the Gherkin syntax and automate your scenarios with SpecFlow, you're bound to encounter situations where you'll need a technical id.
 For example to stub data that's retrieved from a repository or external service.

 Gherkin scenarios are used to describe the functional requirements of your software.
-They should be readable for the team and also for the business people that use the software.
+They should be readable for the team and also for the business that uses the software.
 Technical id's don't have a place in these scenarios.
+They're usually included in scenarios for test automation purposes but make the scenarios harder to read.
 So what to do when your code requires a technical id?

 Let start with an example scenario: